janyousssef/hayelni-alerts/README.md

 # Description
-Sends an email alert if someone attempts to run my graduation project without the proper permissions.
+Deployed on Azure Functions, Sends an email alert if someone attempts to run my graduation project without the proper permissions.

 ## Technologies
 - Java 17